Edward Nicholas Kendall

-Edward Nicholas "Ned" Kendall, R.N.
+Edward Nicholas Kendall, R.N.
 (October 1800 – 12 February 1845) was an English hydrographer, an officer in the Royal Navy, and polar explorer.
 During one of his Arctic expeditions, Kendall became the first known European to sight Wollaston Land.

 Early years

 He was born in 1800, probably in England.
 His father was the naval captain Edward Kendall.
 The family were natives of Cornwall, descending from the Kendalls of Pelyn, near Lostwithiel, who for many generations past had been active in the politics of Cornwall and England.
 It has been remarked of this family, that they have perhaps sent more members to the House of Lords than any other in the United Kingdom.
 His mother was Mary Champion Hicks (born ca. 1775).
 Mary's father was Admiral Thomas Hicks, of Maisonette, Stoke Gabriel, Devon.

 Kendall had three younger siblings: William Kendall, Mary Kendall, and Amelia Kendall.

 After receiving his education at the Royal Naval College in Portsmouth, he entered the Royal Navy in 1814.